machanism-org/machai/mcp-server-maven-plugin/src/site/markdown/index.md

    - Full description of purpose and benefits.
 3. Overview
    - Explanation of the project function and value proposition.
+   - Use the project structure diagram by the path: `./images/c4-diagram.png` (`src/site/puml/c4-diagram.puml`).
 4. Goals
    - Table of plugin goals, their descriptions, and key parameters.
 5. Getting Started